Crew Chief

 Stab Aug Check

 Engage each axis of stab aug individually.
-Observe no movement of any control surface (¼ inch allowable).
+Confirm no movement of any control surface (ΒΌ inch allowable) (Chief should report).
 If an aileron/spoiler deflects during roll stab aug engagement, it may take up to 4 seconds to resettle after roll stab aug is disengaged.
 Allow enough time for the aileron/spoiler to resettle before reengaging roll stab aug to check the other aileron/spoiler.

 Check operation of the trim indicator.
 Receive a signal from the ground crew/rear cockpit occupant that the ailerons and rudder are set at neutral.